Pavement Licences

 Please see the government guidance on Pavement Licences

-How much do applications cost?
+How much do applications to EBC cost?

 How long are pavement licences valid for?